brunoggomide/normas_test/README.md

 #### 🔐 POST `/auth/login`

-Logs in and returns a JWT token.
+Authenticate and receive a JWT token.

 **Body:**